lkriffell/inventory_tracker/README.md

   - `/warehouses/:id/add_item/:item_id`
     - Add an item to a warehouse based on the warehouse's id and the item's id
+    - Returns the warehouse along with the items stored there

 # Database Schema
 <img src="app/assets/images/db_diagram.png" alt="diagram" max-width="100"><br>